maxtkc/mvths-wiki/docs/012c-input-pins.rst

    :alt:

 The function required to read a digital pin is shown below.
 The function will read the value (voltage) on pin 9 and convert that value into a either a 1 or 0.
+If the voltage is close to 5 volts, the value will be 1.
+If the voltage is close to 0, the value will be 0.
 This converted value, 0 or 1 will be placed into the variable x.
 Note the function can be used to read any of 14 digital pins on the Arduino (0-13).
+It can also use any variable.

 .. code-block:: c

-   x = digitalRead(9); //This will read the value (voltage) on pin 9 and convert that value into a either a 1 or 0.
+   x = digitalRead(9); //Read the value on pin 9 and place this value in x

 Code
 ----